Message handlers and updates

 - Automata can only receive messages, not send them, even to themselves.
 There's no such thing as "message passing" between automata.
 That's by design and it's never going to change: automata are meant to be self-contained entities, oblivious to the world around them, the only exception being other automata they're wired to, which are read-only to them anyway.
 Any inter-automata update logic there is, it has to go somewhere else.
 For the time being, that typically means it has to be dealt with in the host language, not in Cell.
 The only exception to this is nested automata, which are not regarded as indipendent entities but only as a part of their parent, which is therefore allowed to send messages to them.

 - The scope of the side effects caused by a message handler is limited to the automaton instance that received the message.
-The state of other automata is not affected, and that includes both dependees and dependants of the target of the message.
+The state of other automata is not affected, and that includes both dependees and dependants of the automaton that receives the message.

 Atomic update instructions